top of page

 First a little history

-Seppo's forefathers were the first to settle in this part of the wilderness in 1733.
-As many pioneers had done before, they made their way along a river and found a suitable spot to settle.
-They chose a place they called Nampa.
-This was some 70 kms up-stream from the trading post at Rovaniemi, which in those days consisted of around 50 houses and a church.
-These were built around a peninsula at the confluence of the river Ounasjoki with the river Kemijoki, Finland's longest river.
-Because of it's favourable position it had been a popular place to live since the stone age.
-By the mid-1500's, a small population of about 200 lived there, including people from different indigenous Finnic tribes.
-From Rovaniemi, the Kemijoki flowed another 120 kms down to the town of Kemi on the Gulf of Bothnia.
+Seppo's early ancestors roamed Lapland's wilderness for uncountable generations over many centuries.
+They were nomadic during the summers and established winter camps and bases during the colder months.
+In 1733 they decided to permanantly settle in this particular part of Lapland when they found a suitable spot to build a home on the northern shore of the Nampa lake.
+They took Nampa as their family name as was customary in those days.
+People often used the rivers to travel around and this place was some 70 kms up-stream from the trading post at Rovaniemi.
+Back then, Rovaniemi consisted of around 50 houses and a church.
+These were mostly built on a small peninsula just south of the confluence of the Ounasjoki river with the Kemijoki river, Finland's longest river.
+Because of it's favourable position, it had been a popular place to live even in the stone age.
+By the mid-1500's a small population of about 200 lived there, made up of people from different indigenous Finnic tribes.
+From Rovaniemi, the Kemijoki continues another 120km down to the town of Kemi on the Gulf of Bothnia, which had already established itself as a settlement in the 1200's.

 Korvala, vanhat kuva, nelostie taustalla